krasa/StringManipulation/README.md

    ![](images/run-configuration.png)

-5. Now you should be able to run and debug the plugin in a separate IDEA instance.
+5. Now you should be able to run and debug the plugin in a separate IDEA instance

 6. To package a distribution: